Writing Programs

 Error: Error executing Run command

-To resolve this, you can increase the number of execution steps using the -n (--max-steps) flag.
+To resolve this, use ziskemu directly and increase the number of execution steps using the -n (--max-steps) flag.
 For example:

 Metrics and Statistics